alexandrastna/AI-for-ESG/README.md

 This output is ready for downstream analysis.

 > **Limitations & domain fit :**
 > FinBERT is purpose-built for **financial** sentiment—pretrained on financial communication (10-K/10-Q, earnings-call transcripts, analyst reports) and commonly fine-tuned on the Financial PhraseBank.
 ESG discourse uses policy/regulatory/sustainability language that only partly overlaps.
-In this project we therefore treat FinBERT as a finance-sentiment baseline, not an ESG-specialized classifier, and benchmark it against GPT-3.5 on the same sentences.[^finbert-tone][^prosusai][^araci][^phrasebank]
+In this project we therefore treat FinBERT as a finance-sentiment baseline, not an ESG-specialized classifier, and benchmark it against GPT-3.5 on the same sentences.[^finbert-tone][^prosusai][^araci]

+> **Examples of domain mismatch (see Phase 8_2 for more):**
+> - *“Compared with 2018, operational emissions have decreased by 69% in absolute terms.”* → FinBERT classified this as **negative**, likely because a decline in percentage terms is usually bad news in financial contexts (profits, revenues), whereas here it signals a positive ESG outcome (lower emissions).
+> - *“Protecting smallholder farmers in Mexico.
+In Mexico, over 80% of total economic losses from weather-related disasters in the last two decades occurred in the agricultural sector.”* → FinBERT failed to capture the **positive sustainability framing** (protecting vulnerable farmers) and instead focused on the mention of “losses,” skewing the classification toward the negative.

 [^finbert-tone]: Hugging Face — *yiyanghkust/finbert-tone*: https://huggingface.co/yiyanghkust/finbert-tone
 [^prosusai]: Hugging Face — *ProsusAI/finbert* (fine-tuned on Financial PhraseBank): https://huggingface.co/ProsusAI/finbert
 [^araci]: Araci, D. (2019). *FinBERT: Financial Sentiment Analysis with Pre-trained Language Models*. https://arxiv.org/abs/1908.10063
-[^phrasebank]: *Financial PhraseBank* (dataset description): https://www.tensorflow.org/datasets/community_catalog/huggingface/financial_phrasebank

 > 💡The code is available in :